freiland/marios-beverages-two/README.md

 ## Description

-_This application lets a user enter a project to the database.
-The user may then click on a project to either rename it, delete it or add volunteers to that project.
-Each volunteer can also be accessed and either renamed or deleted as well.
-This project is an exercise in using PostgreSQL databases and Sinatra routing._
+_This application is for a ficticious online beer retailer.
+An admin can add beers to the database and update or delete them (CRUD functionality).
+The admin may also add, update or delete reviews for each beer.
+Each beer can have many reviews assigned to it.
+For the purpose of this exercise, the databse has been seeded with 125 beers using a faker gem.
+2 reviews per beer have also been seeded to the databse.
+This project is an exercise in using Active Record and Rails._

 ## Setup/Installation Requirements